Diamond Beach, NJ Demographics

 A map of Diamond Beach's Population by Race

-Of the 701 places in New Jersey, Diamond Beach is the 676th most populous.
+Diamond Beach is ranked the 636th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Diamond Beach was ranked the 676th most populous place in the 2020 Census.

 Diamond Beach's White Population